Thursday, July 26, 2018

-I was asked numerous times at the Fancy Food Show about co-packers, and it seems in the past month, calls and emails on this topic were significantly up.
+I was asked numerous times at the Summer Fancy Food Show about co-packers, and it seems in the past month, calls and emails on this topic have been significantly up.
 It seems like a good time to discuss the variables to consider when shopping for a co-packer.

 Early in the process of innovation, startups must decide whether they want to invest in processing, packaging and warehousing (to have control over the operation as well as secure any proprietary technology) or to partner with a contract manufacturer, a.k.a. a co-packer.

 More times than not, entrepreneurs and smaller manufacturers choose to partner with an expert to manufacture their products.
 There are many reasons why this is the smarter option.

 The most obvious reason is that this option reduces capital investment and assists with cash flow, freeing up dollars for marketing efforts to build brand awareness.

 Co-packers are also experts at what they do.
 This frees up man power and brain time, reducing energy spent on learning the process and troubleshooting common production issues.

 Before you begin interviewing potential co-packer partners, it is paramount that you identify those criteria that are non-negotiable and those where there’s flexibility.